Manuel Prast: Playing career

-He also played three matches for Real Sociedad in the 1909–10 season, including one Copa del Rey match, which was the final of the 1910 Copa del Rey (UECF) contested by Athletic Bilbao (then known as Athletic Club) and Real Sociedad, who participated under the umbrella of a local club, the Vasconia Sporting Club (due to regulations of the time), but unlike in his Madrid days, Prast was unable to impact the game and lost 0–1 thanks to a goal from Remigio Iza.
-The remaining two matches came in the inaugural edition of the Pyrenees Cup,featuring in the semi-finals against Stade toulousain at Ondarreta Stadium on 17 April as they won 8–0, and though they lost the final 1–2 to FC Barcelona, it was he who scored Sociedad's consolation goal in the 30th minute after a pass from George McGuinness.
+He also played three matches for Real Sociedad in the 1909–10 season including one Copa del Rey match, which was the final of the 1910 Copa del Rey (UECF) against Athletic Bilbao (Real Sociedad participated under the umbrella of a local club, Vasconia Sporting Club, due to regulations of the time) but unlike in his Madrid days, Prast was unable to impact the game and his side lost 1–0 thanks to a goal from Remigio Iza.
+The remaining two matches came in the inaugural edition of the Pyrenees Cup,featuring in the semi-finals against Stade toulousain at Ondarreta Stadium on 17 April as they won 8–0, and though they lost the final 2–1 to FC Barcelona, it was he who scored Sociedad's consolation goal in the 30th minute after a pass from George McGuinness.

 Refereeing career

 After retiring, Prast became a football referee, being among the 5 men who formed the College of Referees of the Central Regional Federation, which was the first College of Referees in Spain.
 He and Julián Ruete, among others, were the members of its constitution on 15 April 1914, with Prast being elected as the College's first president.
 However, he resigned from the position just a few weeks later, on 9 May, to become one of the first category referees, and whose most important task was to referee the matches of the Central Championship, and if available, the Copa del Rey.
-In fact, he came to referee the decisive tiebreaker match of the 1913 Copa del Rey Final (FEF) between Racing Club de Irún and Athletic Club, which ended in a 1-0 victory to Irun.
+In fact, he came to referee the decisive tiebreaker match of the 1913 Copa del Rey Final (FEF) between Racing Club de Irún and Athletic Club, which ended in a 1–0 victory to Irun.